himavan/pb_api/README.md

-# Phonebook App using Nodejs, Expressjs, Mongoose, Angularjs
+# Phonebook App API (BackEnd using Nodejs, Expressjs, Mongoose)

 An App to store contacts of users.
 And has features like add to favourites, create groups and manage contacts

+For Fontend of this Application visit this [link](https://phonebook-angularjs.herokuapp.com)

+For Live Demo of this Application visit this [link](https://pb-angularjs.herokuapp.com/)

 ## Getting Started